manpagez: man pages & more

 o The first line of each gremlin file contains either the string

-o The second line of the file contains an orientation, and x and y
+o The second line of the file contains an orientation and x and y

 values for a positioning point, separated by spaces.
-The orien-
+The

-tation, either 0 or 1, is ignored by the SUN/X11 version.
+orientation, either 0 or 1, is ignored by the Sun/X11 version.
 0

-means that gremlin will display things in horizontal format
+means that gremlin will display things in horizontal format (a

-this line really isn't all that important; a value of ``1 0.00
+isn't all that important; a value of "1 0.00 0.00" is suggested.

-o The rest of the file consists of zero or more element specifica-
+o The rest of the file consists of zero or more element

-ing the string ``-1''.
+containing the string "-1".

 o The first line of each element contains a single decimal number

-gremlin File Format - Object Type Specification
+gremlin File Format: Object Type Specification

-AED Number SUN/X11 Name Description
+AED Number Sun/X11 Name Description

-0 BOTLEFT bottom-left-justified text
+0 BOTLEFT text aligned to bottom left

-1 BOTRIGHT bottom-right-justified text
+1 BOTRIGHT text aligned to bottom right

-2 CENTCENT center-justified text
+2 CENTCENT center object

 3 VECTOR vector